-Under code provision A.2.1 of the Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-For the year ended 31 December 2011, the roles of chairman and chief executive officer of the Company were performed by Mr. WONG Shik Ho Tony.
+Under code provision A.2.1 of the Code and the New CG Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+For the year ended 31 December 2012, the roles of chairman and chief executive officer of the Company were performed by Mr. WONG Shik Ho Tony.
 With Mr. WONG's extensive experience in the electronics industry, in addition to his role as chairman responsible for overall strategic management and corporate development of the Group, he is also heavily involved and instrumental to the Group in running its daily business.
-The Board considers that vesting the roles of chairman and chief executive officer simultaneously in Mr. Wong is beneficial to the business prospects and management of the Group.
+The Board considers that vesting the roles of chairman and chief executive officer simultaneously in Mr. WONG is beneficial to the business prospects and management of the Group.
 The roles of the respective executive directors and senior management, who are in charge of different functions complement the role of the chairman and chief executive officer.
 The Board believes that this structure is conducive to a strong and balanced management organisation that enables the Group to operate effectively.
-The Board currently comprises of 5 Executive Directors, 2 Non-executive Directors and 3 Independent Non-executive Directors and therefore has sufficient independent elements in its composition.
+The Board currently comprises of 5 Executive Directors, 1 Non-executive Director and 3 Independent Non-executive Directors and therefore has sufficient independent elements in its composition.